Summary of College-Sponsored Benefits

 The majority of insurance premiums are covered by the college.
 Employee premiums vary with plan choice and dependent coverage.
 Insurance premiums are deducted from employees' paychecks.
 The premium amount depends on the plan they choose and the dependents they cover.

-Employees must complete health plan and retirement enrollment forms within the first 31 days of eligibility, and life insurance enrollment forms within the first 60 days of eligibility.
+Employees must complete health plan forms, retirement enrollment forms and life insurance enrollment forms within the first 31 days of eligibility.

 Choose from managed care plans under Kaiser Permanente or the preferred provider plans under Uniform Medical.
 The Health Care Authority shows medical plans, benefits, and costs to compare on its website.